nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Expected: The stats box shows "No recipes were made recently"

 #### B.4.4&ensp;Clearing recipe usages
-1. Clear records of recipe usages after making Recipes A, B and C.
+1. Clear records of recipe usages when there are past recipe usage records.

     1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.